-- A bachelor’s degree in geoscience, physics, geology, or related field for an entry job
+- A bachelor’s degree in geoscience, physics, geology, or a related field for an entry job

 - Master’s or Ph.
-D. for higher position and salaries
+D. for higher positions and salaries

 - Possess excellent computer skills as the work involves utilizing advanced equipment and specialized computer programs to analyze data.